guilgaly/itunes-dap-sync/README.md

 **Disclaimers:**
 * iTunes is a registered trademark of Apple Inc.
-* This program and its author are not in any way affiliated with Apple Inc.
+* This program and its author(s) are not in any way affiliated with Apple Inc.